 So you can format, layout, and make minor edits in InDesign, while your authors and editors continue creating and editing story content together in real time on Google Docs, all without losing any work.

 DocsFlow’s first breakthrough idea is to connect the freely-available and popular web-based Google Docs editing tools to InDesign, giving you a zero-cost-per-seat editorial workflow solution that is extraordinarily easy to manage.

 Using DocsFlow means you need no special resources to build, maintain or learn the editorial side (which is just Google Docs), and means no learning curve on the design side (since DocsFlow builds on the native InDesign story linking and story updating machinery).

 And getting started couldn’t be easier: download and install the plugin, select Place from Google Docs…, log in, and start placing dynamically-linked documents, later merging with a double-click when the remote document is edited.

 When the Google Docs document is edited, you’ll see the link’s status change to “modified” (a yellow alert icon), and you can update the story from Google Docs with a double-click on the icon.
 DocsFlow merges any changes on the Google Docs side into the linked InDesign story, even if the latter has been changed.

-You can view or edit the original story at any time by using “edit original” or clicking the edit original icon in the Links palette.
+You can view or edit the original story at any time by using “edit original” or clicking the edit original icon in the Links panel.
 DocsFlow also provides an “edit original without update” that opens the document in Google Docs but doesn’t auto-update when you return to InDesign.